ibm-cloud-docs/openshift/cluster-create-classic.md

     `--disable-disk-encrypt`
     :   Worker nodes feature AES 256-bit [disk encryption by default](/docs/openshift?topic=openshift-security#encrypted_disk).
 If you want to disable encryption, include this option.

-    `--entitlement cloud_pak`
+    `--entitlement ocp_entitled`
-    :   Include this option only if you use this cluster with an [IBM Cloud Pak](/docs/openshift?topic=openshift-openshift_cloud_paks) that has a {{site.data.keyword.redhat_openshift_notm}} entitlement.
+    :   Include this option only for a cluster that has a {{site.data.keyword.redhat_openshift_notm}} entitlement.
 When you specify the number of workers (`--workers`) and flavor (`--flavor`), make sure to specify only the number and size of worker nodes that you are entitled to use in [IBM Passport Advantage](https://www.ibm.com/software/passportadvantage/index.html){: external}.
 After your cluster is created, you are not charged the {{site.data.keyword.redhat_openshift_notm}} license fee for the entitled worker nodes in the `default` worker pool.
     Do not exceed your entitlement.
 Keep in mind that your OpenShift Container Platform entitlements can be used with other cloud providers or in other environments.
 To avoid billing issues later, make sure that you use only what you are entitled to use.
 For example, you might have an entitlement for the OCP licenses for two worker nodes of 4 CPU and 16 GB memory, and you create this worker pool with two worker nodes of 4 CPU and 16 GB memory.
 You used your entire entitlement, and you can't use the same entitlement for other worker pools, cloud providers, or environments.
     {: important}